A Rough Divergence Theorem: Introduction

+coincides with the pairing $(u, Df)$ of \cite{CC}.
+Conversely, the functional $\ell_f$ cannot be recovered from $(u, Df)$ since $\ell_f$ takes the boundary behavior of $f$ into account whereas any $\varphi \in C^\i_c(U)$ vanishes near the boundary.
+Accordingly, the present paper does not rely on Anzellotti pairing theory, rather presenting an extension. \\

+\emph{Future directions.} Possible extensions include a formulation of the divergence theorem for domains with fractal or highly irregular boundaries, obtained by replacing the $L^\i$-norm in the $\BF$-seminorm with a fractional-order counterpart.
+Conversely, one may ask for the broadest class of integrand functions admitting a surface functional continuous under uniform convergence for domains of prescribed regularity, such as of finite perimeter. \\ A general unbounded integrand may admit a distributional normal trace below measure regularity, even on a regular domain, cf. \cite[Ex.
+2.5]{Sh3}.
+The present divergence theorem furnishes a framework to identify those unbounded integrands for which the surface functional can be defined. \\ The weak derivative concept underlying $\BF$ generalizes the framework of Anzellotti pairings; its systematic study could yield simplified calculus rules and fine properties.
+In particular, the chain rule $D(F \circ u) = F'(u) \, Du$ could become true and arise with less technical effort than its classical counterpart in $\BV$, where the jump part behaves exceptionally, see \cite[Thm.
+3.96]{AFP}. \\

-\paragraph{Structure of the paper.} \Cref{sec:not}: notation and auxiliary results are presented. \Cref{sec:BF}: the bounded fluctuation seminorm and the space of bounded fluctuation functions are introduced.
-Their basic structure is analyzed.
-No full theory of this space is attempted.
-The denseness of test functions and the sufficient condition for the bounded fluctuation seminorm to coincide with another seminorm are proved. \Cref{sec:divthm}: proofs for the oblique implications of the main result are collected and assembled. \Cref{sec:appendix}: proofs are given for the generalized Goldstine theorem and for a direct sum decomposition of the dual of an $L_\i$-like function space.
+\emph{Structure of the paper.} \Cref{sec:not}: Notations and preliminaries. \Cref{sec:BF}: Definition of the bounded fluctuation seminorm and space; elementary properties; denseness of test functions; coincidence with an auxiliary seminorm under a sufficient condition. \Cref{sec:divthm}: Proofs of the nontrivial implications of the main theorem.
+Appendix: Proofs of a direct-sum decomposition for the dual of an $L^\i$-type space and of a generalized Goldstine theorem.

-\section{Notation and Preliminary Material}
+\section{Notation and preliminary material}

-Besides standard notation from analysis and measure theory, the following is in force throughout the paper: Let $m \in \N$ be a fixed natural number, $U \subset \R^m$ be an open set, $\SS(U)$ be the $\sigma$-algebra of Suslin sets in $U$.
-The $\sigma$-algebra $\bar{\SS}(U)$ is defined as the completion of $\SS(U)$ with respect to $\HH^{m - 1} \resmes U$. \\ Besides the Lebesgue spaces $L_p(U)$, $1 \le p \le \i$, the $k$-times or indefinitely continuously differentiable functions $C_k(U)$ and $C_\i(U)$, and their subspace of elements having compact support $C_{k, c}(U)$ and $C_{\i, c}(U)$, the continuous bounded functions $C_b(U)$, the (signed) Radon measures $\MM(U)$, and the functions of bounded variation $BV(U)$, all Banach spaces in their usual norms, the paper considers the space of bounded divergence measures
+In addition to standard notation from analysis and measure theory, the following conventions are used throughout.
+Fix $m \in \N$ and let $U \subset \R^m$ be open.
+The $\sigma$-algebra of Borel subsets of $U$ is denoted by $\BB(U)$; its completion with respect to the restricted $(m - 1)$-dimensional Hausdorff measure $\HH^{m-1} \resmes U$ is $\bar{\BB}(U)$.